-SUV drives through Chicago-area mall and crashes into store
+SUV drives through Chicago-area mall, crashes into store

 SCHAUMBURG, Ill.
-(AP) - A man drove an SUV into a suburban Chicago mall on Friday, sending frightened shoppers scurrying and plowing over a kiosk before he crashed into a clothing store and was arrested.
+(AP) - A man drove an SUV into a suburban Chicago mall on Friday, sending frightened shoppers scurrying, running over a kiosk and crashing into a clothing store before being arrested.

-Video posted on social media shows the black Chevy Trailblazer driving through the Woodfield Mall in Schaumburg at around 2:30 p.m. while shoppers and store employees run for safety.
+Video posted on TV station WGN’s website shows the black Chevy Trailblazer driving through the Woodfield Mall in Schaumburg at around 2:30 p.m. on Friday, sending people running for safety.
 Despite the danger and chaos, police said no one was hurt, the village posted on its Facebook page.

-Jonathan Galingan, who manages a cosmetics store in the mall, told the Chicago Tribune that people were yelling “active shooter.”
-However, police quickly said on the municipality’s Facebook page that there was “no evidence of an active shooter situation.”

-Witness Lateef Farooqui told CBS 2 that he was on the second floor when he spotted the driver slowly navigating the corridor below “like you would a shopping cart.”
-He said the SUV drove over a kiosk and struck a Forever 21 before the driver jumped out and was captured by police.
+Witness Lateef Farooqui told CBS 2 that he was on the second floor of the mall when he saw the vehicle driving through the mall “like you would a shopping cart.”
+He said the SUV drove over a kiosk and then struck a Forever 21 before the driver jumped out and was captured by police.

-Galingan said he didn’t see the vehicle, but he saw the panic after people shouted “active shooter.”

-“We all panicked and were in shock, so we started escorting people toward our back door,” he told the Tribune.

-“I got to the center of the mall, I saw this car.
-It’s a black SUV crashed against a pillar in front of the Clark’s shoe store,” Thomas said, adding that one of the front tires was flat.

-He said that as he took a picture, “All of a sudden the tact team came in with assault rifles and yelling, ‘Get out, get out, get out of the mall.”

-Authorities haven’t released the driver’s name or his possible motive.
+Authorities haven’t released the name of the driver.

+According to the village government’s Facebook post, the mall was being evacuated and there was “no evidence of an active shooter situation.”

 The FBI issued a statement saying it was assisting local law enforcement and that there wasn’t any further threat to public safety.